otrv4/otrv4/otrv4.md

 SHA3-512 hash of the byte-level representation of the public key.
 To authenticate a long-term key pair, the [Socialist Millionaire's Protocol](#socialist-millionaires-protocol-smp) and manual fingerprint comparison may be used.
-For the first, the full fingerprint is included in the authentication.
-To make manual comparison easier, two versions of the fingerprint may be used:
+To make the comparison easier, two versions of the fingerprint can be used:

 * Use of the first 56 bytes from the `SHA3-512(byte(H))` (224-bit security
   level)